See below for:

 Build this one transistor FM radio

 A printed circuit board for the original circuit is available through FAR Circuits.
 Ask them for "Andy Mitz's One transistor FM radio printed circuit board".
-The same circuit board can be modified for the improved one transistor radio.
+The circuit board must be modified for the improved one transistor radio.

 AM radio circuits and kits abound.
 Some work quite well.
 But, look around and you will find virtually no FM radio kits.
 Certainly, there are no simple FM radio kits.
 The simple FM radio circuit got lost during the transition from vacuum tubes to transistors.
 In the late 1950s and early 1960s there were several construction articles on building a simple superregenerative FM radio.
 After exhaustive research into the early articles and some key assistance from a modern day guru in regenerative circuit design, I have developed this simple radio kit.
 It is a remarkable circuit.
 It is sensitive, selective, and has enough audio drive for an earphone.
 Read more about theory behind this radio on the low-tech FM page.